 We provide our services to customers that we believe view Internet, mobile, social, and other digital initiatives as critical to their success, including traditional and emerging media companies operating in the television, music, radio, newspaper, magazine, movie, game, software, and social media industries, as well as to enterprises, technology companies, and government entities conducting business online.
-Our offerings enable our customers to deliver a high quality online experience and thereby improve brand perception, drive revenue, and enhance customer relationships.
+Our offerings enable our customers to deliver a high quality online experience across all customer interaction channels, and thereby improve brand awareness, drive revenue, and enhance customer relationships.

 We are a Delaware corporation formed in 2001.
 Our principal executive offices are located at 222 South Mill Avenue, 8th Floor, Tempe, Arizona 85281, and our main telephone number is (602) 850-5000.
 We began development of our infrastructure in 2001 and began generating meaningful revenue in 2002.
 We began international operations in 2004.
-As of December 31, 2017, we had approximately 717 active customers and had a presence in approximately 50 countries throughout the world.
+As of December 31, 2016, we had approximately 851 active customers and had a presence in approximately 54 countries throughout the world.